nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - **Resource creation tooling** - Once the above validation functionality is in place, we should [add tooling to create resources](https://github.com/nre-learning/syringe/issues/84) from these models, located in the new client binary.
 Try to make use of the jsonschema information made possible in the previous step, setting the stage to do the same thing from a Web UI later. https://github.com/nre-learning/syringe/issues/84

-- **Remove syringed-mock** - since the API is its own service at this point, we can get rid of syringed-mock and simply deploy only the API microservice with prepopulated DB data that doesn't change since there's no scheduler.
-Please don't assume this is true, please test this is true before removing syringed-mock, and preferably also update the docs.
-We should be able to pre-populate the database with some mocked livelesson data, start only the API service, and it will provide access to a "running lesson" in the same way syringed-mock does today.
+- **Remove syringed-mock** - since the API is its own service at this point, we can get rid of `syringed-mock` and simply deploy only the API microservice with prepopulated DB data that doesn't change since there's no scheduler.
+Please don't assume this is true, please test this is true before removing `syringed-mock`, and preferably also update the docs.
+We should be able to pre-populate the database with some mocked livelesson data, start only the API service, and it will provide access to a "running lesson" in the same way `syringed-mock` does today.

 ### MP1.X - Break out `antidote-gc`